Aberpergwm House: Origins

 The present house is a remodelling of an older house known as Neuadd Pergwm.
 The house came into the ownership of the Williamses of Blaen Baglan in around 1560.
 It is said that Oliver Cromwell was related, and so the house was saved from pillage during the English Civil War.
 The Williams family were one of the few Welsh gentry families to remain faithful to the Welsh language.
+The family's London residence was at Stratford Place.

 Remodelling

 By 1850, the house was ‘playfully crenellated’ with a central pediment” In 1876, the house was remodelled by Morgan Stuart Williams, who later went on to restore St Donat's Castle This ‘overwhelmed’ the work of 1850, and included the addition of a new front range dominated by a ‘remarkable top heavy Elizabethan gallery across the whole front’ of 94 feet.
 The gallery was added in the spirit of the ancient Glamorgan halls, such as Llantrithyd Place.
 A further castellated wing was added along the hill.

 In 1868, Williams had rejected earlier plans by John Norton for a new house in Gothic style with a tower.
 Williams, by rejecting Norton’s Victorian High Gothic appeared to be playing safe.
 An elaborate central door surround (now missing) could be a 17th-century Jacobean survival, or may be a convincing replica.
 The house is built of Pennant Sandstone with Bath stone dressings.

 Later use and fire

 The East Anglian School for Deaf and Blind Children at Gorleston-on-Sea in Norfolk was evacuated to the house in the summer of 1940 because of its vulnerable position on the east coast of England during the Second World War.
 For the rest of the war the school was based in Aberpergwm House.

 After the war the house was leased to the National Coal Board and used as offices; the surrounding park land was mined for coal.
 At some time the house finally suffered a disastrous fire, and was not rebuilt.
 The 1876 gallery on the third storey has since collapsed leaving a seven-bay front of two storeys, with a small part surviving of the third.
+The house was finally abandoned during the 1990s.
 Some of the medieval tracery from the original house has since been reincorporated into Penhow Castle.

 The house is still owned by the Williams Family.
+Part of the Williams family remained in Wales until 2015 living in Llanharan House.